 “The new slotted button is the newest addition to our product line.
-This button will make any garment it goes on a true winner.said Bert.
+This button will make any garment it goes on a true winner", said Burt.
 We fully agree.
 Once we investigated Slot Buttons, we knew they were our Buttons going forward.

-Below, the slot buttons are shown on our All-Around Jacket, where we use them in several places.
-In the picture you can see slot buttons securing the Flap over the Cargo Pocket and on the underside of the collar, where they secure the optional Double Hood and the Throat Latch.
+Below, the Slot Buttons are shown on our All-Around Jacket, where we use them in several places.
+In the picture you can see Slot Buttons securing the Flap over the Cargo Pocket and on the underside of the Collar, where they secure the optional Double Hood and the Throat Latch.
 But mainly, you will notice the Slot Buttons secure the Storm Flap over the Center Front Zipper.
-We added a Storm Flap to this latest generation of our All-Around Jac not only to make the Jacket warmer for the wearer, but also to help keep the Zipper warm!
-(Our Zippers are guaranteed to temperatures down to -20F/-29C, but Chad, who designed our Ski Jacket, tells us it is frequently colder than that on the slopes at Vermont's Sugarbush resort.)
+We added a Storm Flap to the All-Around Jac not only to make the Jacket warmer for the wearer, but also to help keep the Zipper warm!
+(Our Zippers are guaranteed to temperatures down to -20F/-29C, but Advisor Chad Borofsky, who designed our Mountain/Ski Jacket, tells us it is frequently colder than that on the slopes at Vermont's Sugarbush resort.)

 Thanks to Russell and Emsig / US Buttons for a great product that our customers can rely upon in some of the most demanding situations that anyone might face.